EntelectChallenge/2017-Battleships/README.md

 1. Download the latest release files
 2. Build your own bot
 3. Submit your bot
-4. Prepare to fight for the title: Ruler of the high seas
+4. Prepare to fight for the title: Ruler of the high seas.

-#Project Structure
+# Project Structure

 In this project you will find everything you need to build and run a bot on your local machine.
 This project contains the following: